-Dr. Kosstrin currently serves on the editorial boards of Studies in Dance History and the Shalvi/Hyman Encyclopedia of Jewish Women, as well as on the boards of directors of the Dance Studies Association, and a member of the Studies in Dance History Editorial Board and the Dance Notation Bureau Professional Advisory Committee.
-From 2004-2007 she worked with Columbus Movement Movement which was named one of Dance Magazine’s “25 to Watch” in 2007.
+Dr. Kosstrin currently serves on the editorial boards of Studies in Dance History and the Shalvi/Hyman Encyclopedia of Jewish Women, as well as on the boards of directors of the Dance Studies Association, Congress on Research in Dance, and Society of Dance History Scholars, and as a member of the Dance Notation Bureau Professional Advisory Committee.
+From 2004 to 2007 she worked with Columbus Movement Movement which was named one of Dance Magazine’s “25 to Watch” in 2007.
 She holds B.A. and M.A. degrees in dance from Goucher College and OSU, a Ph.D. in Dance Studies with a minor field in women’s history from OSU, and Labanotation Teacher Certification from the Dance Notation Bureau.

 Contact: kosstrin dot 1 at osu dot edu.